The Story of Omer, the Admissions Guy

 The idea for “This Could Be Your School Too” resulted from my team researching marketing campaigns we enjoyed and decided to pay homage to.
 With an eye on Volvo’s Jean Claude Van Damme truck stunt and Old Spice’s “I’m on a Horse” spot, I approached Omer Khalayleh, admissions officer and international student recruitment manager at King’s, with a bold proposal.
 Omer was to be the charismatic host of King’s Academy, “Omer the Admissions Guy.”

 Omer was beaming with enthusiasm the moment we pulled him into the room with this idea.
 Up until then I didn’t know him too well.
-I went to school with his equally charismatic brother Abdullah and knew of Omer.
+I attended King’s with his equally charismatic brother, Abdullah, and only knew of Omer.
 He had an acting background and was naturally the perfect subject for these videos.
 To think that there were some naysayers that were cavilling about his British accent not being representative of an American school.

 What makes Omer such a perfect choice is not necessarily his British accent, though is sure helps.
 Omer is through and through Jordanian on his paternal side.
 He grew up in Zarqa, a region of Jordan that is far more traditional and far less ‘westernised’ than the capital, Amman.
 Omer retains a very strong cultural connection to the roots of Jordan, his Arabic is of a clear local dialect and his family is very well respected.
 Jordanian audiences can be sensitive to the whitewashing of their culture and King’s was treading carefully to make sure that wouldn’t happen.
 Having Omer in front of the camera was a safe bet, because no Jordanian could claim that Omer was not one of them.
 The result was that Jordanians and non-Jordanians alike were delighted at the video.